agnieszka-hemmerling/agnes1724/README.md

 #In main dir run rackup,
 #go to rassets dir and run rails s

-#Thats because in sinatra sprockets not working good with tempates hamlcoffee
+#Thats because in sinatra sprockets not working good with templates hamlcoffee

 #server name: catordog.com
 #config nginx is in dir config/nginx-vhost.conf